Vast deserts, ancient cities and dramatic landscapes - you'll discover all this and more on a solo tour to Morocco.

 Expert Tour Manager looking after you throughout

-Our Riviera Tour Managers specialise in solo travel.
-They’ll ensure you feel safe and welcome, making your trip one to remember (you should learn lots from them too)!
+Our Riviera Tour Managers are hand-selected for their sociability, empathy and ability to connect with solo travellers.
+They’ll ensure you feel supported and welcome, making your trip one to remember – and you’re bound to learn a lot from them too!

 Break the ice at the welcome dinner